cranndarach/git-tutorial/glossary.md

 ### `git init`

 Initializes a blank repository.
 Do this from a project's main folder or **root directory**.

 ### `git status`

-Check out what changes have or have not been staged for committing.
+Check what changes have or have not been staged for committing.

 ### `git add [files]`

 Stage files to commit.
+You can add multiple files separated by spaces.
+Also supports globbing (e.g., `git add *.txt`).

 ### `git commit -m "My commit message."`